Religious Exploration with Children and Youth

 Are you looking for a safe space to bring your children on Sunday mornings where they can grow socially, emotionally and spiritually?
 Please consider joining us on a Sunday morning.
 Enrollment is available at any time during the school year.
 Please join us in person or look for the registration link coming soon.

-Religious Exploration in June
+Summer Religious Exploration

 Kelly Lownds, Director of Religious Exploration